List of Marvel Comics characters: B: Mike Columbus

-Mike Columbus is a mutant and a student at the Xavier Institute.
+Mike Columbus is a mutant who first appears in New X-Men #135 (December 2002).
+He is a mutant and a student at the Xavier Institute (Basilisk is also the codename used by an alternate reality version of the X-Man Cyclops in the Age of X crossover).
 Possessing limited intelligence and persecuted in his youth due to his abnormal appearance (bald, abnormally large and with one eye), the character is extremely aggressive.
-Once the Basilisk's mutant power manifests, he suffers from brain seizures until given a device to help regulate the ability.
+Once Basilisk's mutant power manifests, he suffers from brain seizures until given a device to help regulate the ability.

-The Basilisk joins the Brotherhood of Mutants.
+Basilisk joins the Brotherhood of Mutants.
 They take over New York City.
 While watching human prisoners march by, he makes a joke about a perceived bad smell.
-The Brotherhood's leader Magneto attempts to deliver a punishment, but kills the Basilisk instead.
+The Brotherhood's leader Magneto attempts to deliver a punishment, but kills Basilisk instead.